Utah Administrative Code

 The purpose of this rule is to establish procedures to be followed by agencies to reduce or eliminate accounts receivable through administrative offset of tax overpayments or state payments due to entities.

-This rule is established pursuant to Subsection 63A-3-504(2)(f), which authorizes the Office of State Debt Collection to establish, by rule, an implementation of the debt collection technique of administrative offset.
+This rule is established pursuant to Subsection 63A-3-310, and Subsection 63A-3-504(2)(f), which authorize the Division of Finance to establish, by rule, an implementation of the debt collection technique of administrative offset.

 In addition to terms defined in Section 63A-3-501, the following terms are defined below as follows: